top of page

-humility / return to the valley
+humility / spirit of the valley

 “Never does a sage go ahead of other men, but always follows in their wake.” - Yin Xi